About me

 But problems develop when Piper's fans don't realize that the Conservative Reformed Theology movement is only one slice of the church-renewing substantive theology being done today in a variety of places in a variety of theological traditions.

-1. Conservative Reformed Theology is just one particular kind of Reformed Theology
+1. Conservative Reformed Theology is just one particular kind of Reformed Theology.

-I call this Piper-associated movement "Conservative Reformed Theology," because there is Reformed Theology that is associated with the Presbyterian Church (USA), Princeton Theological Seminary, Jurgen Moltmann, Lesslie Newbigin, and Karl Barth which would not be related at all to the Conservative Reformed Theology of Piper and friends.
+to the Conservative Reformed Theology of Piper and friends.
 I use the adjective "Conservative" because this is the operative word within American theological circles.
 It is left over from the Fundamentalist / Modernist and Conservative / Liberal controversies within the United States in the twentieth century.
 It bothers me that the Piper movement sometimes seems to portray themselves as the only theological heirs of Calvin when there are many more "Reformed Theology," "contemporary Calvinist" and "evangelical Calvinist" theologians.

-2. Much of the Conservative Reformed Theology movement is Baptist-leaning
+2. Much of the Conservative Reformed Theology movement is Baptist-leaning.

 3. Some of the Conservative Reformed Theology movement is Reformed in polity (that is, Presbyterian).

-But Piper and friends see theological kinship even with others who disagree with them about Baptism and other polity issues.
-Piper writes, "I would gladly admit Ligon Duncan or Sinclair Ferguson or R. C. Sproul or Philip Ryken to membership at Bethlehem (if I were allowed by our constitution), and in doing so I would not be giving up my view on the proper nature of baptism" (from John Piper's dialogue with Wayne Grudem on infant baptism).
+constitution), and in doing so I would not be giving up my view on the proper nature of baptism" (from John Piper's dialogue with Wayne Grudem on infant baptism).
 As Piper indicates, there are people who are Reformed in their polity (church structure) who Piper sees as colleagues in the Conservative Reformed Theology movement.
 Presbyterian Church of America people include Tim Keller and Covenant Theological Seminary in St. Louis.
-Westminster Theological Seminary, Michael Horton (Reformed Episcopal Church and United Reformed Churches in North America), Reformed Theological Seminary are not PCA but are closely related and are part of the Conservative Reformed Theology movement.
-All of that to say, that one of the main things that unites this disparate group is the Conservative part of their theology.
-The "Reformed" part varies greatly.
+Westminster Theological Seminary, R.C.
+Sproul's church, Reformed Theological Seminary are not officially part of the Presbyterian Church of America but are part of the Conservative Reformed Theology movement.
+Michael Horton of Westminister Seminary California (Reformed Episcopal Church and United Reformed Churches in North America) and Modern Reformation is also associated with the what I am calling the Conservative Reformed Theology movement.

-4. What the Conservative Reformed Theology people have in common is the "the study of doctrine" and particular emphases on substitutionary atonement and limiting women's roles in church leadership
+4. What the Conservative Reformed Theology people have in common is the "the study of doctrine" and particular emphases on substitutionary atonement and limiting women's roles in church leadership.

 The two greatest "doctrines" that I hear unanimously emphasized by the Conservative Reformed Theology people are (1) an emphasis on substitutionary atonement and justification by faith (See Piper's book in response to N.T.
 Wright) as the uniquely true interpretation of the cross; and (2) opposition to women in church leadership.
 Piper was one of the founders of Council for Biblical Manhood and Womanhood with his Recovering Biblical Manhood and Womanhood.
 I see very little else that starkly differentiates the insiders of the Conservative Reformed Theology movement from those outside.